 In 2016 Byrnes guided the Continentals to a program-record 16 wins for the third time in four years.
 Hamilton set team records for batting average and on-base percentage and tied the mark for runs batted in for one season.
 One of his players made the NESCAC all-conference team, the Eastern College Athletic Conference Division III New England All-Star Team and the D3baseball.com all-New England Region Team.
 Another tied for the conference lead in home runs.

 Byrnes coached Joe Jensen '15 to his second consecutive NESCAC all-conference team selection in 2015.
 Jensen led the conference with 24 stolen bases and went on to sign a contract with a professional independent league team and he is believed to be the first player in Hamilton baseball history to play in a minor league game.
 The Continentals hit better than .300 as a team (.302), and two pitchers finished in the top six in earned run average.
 Jensen led the conference with 24 stolen bases.

-Byrnes' players hold program records for batting average, on-base percentage, runs, hits, doubles, triples, total bases, stolen bases, ERA, strikeouts and innings pitched in a career.
+Byrnes' players hold program records for batting average, slugging percentage, on-base percentage, runs, hits, doubles, triples, homers, runs batted in, total bases, stolen bases, ERA, strikeouts and innings pitched in a career.
 A total of 13 individual and 13 team single-season records have been set under Byrnes' leadership.
 The Continentals have defeated Utica College six times in the Jackie Robinson Game with Byrnes as the coach.

 Byrnes was the head coach at Morrisville State College in 2005 and 2006.
 One Morrisville player was selected a National Junior College Association of America (NJCAA) Division III All-American in 2006.
 The all-America award was the first in program history.
 Byrnes' players earned two NJCAA academic all-America and two academic all-region honors.